 I made spreadsheets galore when I was looking.
 Then I found dpreview.com and its side by side comparison.
+Now they almost have at least one thing incorrect on the list.
 I never wanted the weight of one with a mirror but I thought I wanted interchangeable lenses.
 I bought the Panasonic DMC-GH1 from B&H and within a week I was going for a walk and didn’t want to take my big bought-for-my-40th camera because it was so heavy.
 So I returned the GH1 and started my hunt again.

 These are likely all standard now but I’d still compare if I found myself between two cameras that I liked.

 - They all seem to have plenty of resolution for me as I hardly ever print anything.

 - Some of the scene modes are neat- mine has in camera HDR

 - I want to be able to set the exposure to bracket at least -3, 0, +3

 - decent battery life even though I always buy an extra battery

 - I want the shutter speed to be adjustable for waterfalls to wings (long and quick w.o a lot of noise)